indrabasak/indrabasak.github.io/_posts/2020-05-10-no-ordinary-tree.md

 The old building even showed up in the Sanborn fire insurance map from 1892.
 However, the old parsonage was missing from the map.
 No one is sure as to what happened to the old parsonage.
-The apple tree was still around in 1896 (Hines, 1896) and was probably dug up around 1900.
+The apple tree was still around in 1896 (Hines, 1896) and was probably cut down in 1900 when new buildings were built beside the church.
 The Oregon City Enterprise (June 20, 1902) made a reference to the tree while reporting on pioneers reunion - “In a lot adjoining the Methodist church in Oregon City there stood until a few years ago, when it was cut down and sold for souvenirs, an old apple tree, the first tree of its kind in Oregon, now so famous for its apples.”

 ![Sanborn Fire Insurance Map 1888 and 1892](/images/no-ordinary-tree/1888-1892-sanborn-fire-insurance-map-oregon-city.png?style=centerme)

 {:.image-caption}
 Note the locations of the old church building in 1888 and 1892 (right) Sanborn Fire Insurance Maps

 The old church building showed up again in the fire insurance map from 1900 but was no longer present in the 1911 map.
 The building was probably relocated